-President Barack Obama has not attempted major rollbacks of predecessor's his antiterrorism policies.
-While the Obama administration has put an end to practices that were widely regarded as torture and taken other steps applauded by civil libertarians, it has also aggressively pursued terrorists abroad including through targeted killings by unmanned aircraft-and declined to investigate, much less prosecute, officials from the Bush administration who were responsible for extreme antiterrorism measures.
+President Barack Obama has not attempted major rollbacks of his predecessor's antiterrorism policies.
+While the Obama administration has put an end to practices that were widely regarded as torture and taken other steps applauded by civil libertarians, it has also aggressively pursued terrorists abroadincluding through targeted killings by unmanned aircraft-and declined to investigate, much less prosecute, officials from the Bush administration who were responsible for extreme antiterrorism measures.
 Moreover, Obama has so far failed in his efforts to close the detention center at Guantanamo Bay, Cuba, where over 100 terrorism suspects are still held.